 - Students are able to (1) demonstrate an understanding of how senior secondary students learn mathematical concepts and skills.; (2) demonstrate further development of a conceptual framework for effective learning and teaching of mathematics, appropriate for the senior secondary school.; (3) demonstrate applied knowledge of the Australian Curriculum and the Western Australian Department of Education curriculum, syllabus and learning outcomes for Mathematics 11–12, and scope and sequence documents for Mathematics 7–12.; (4) demonstrate sound pedagogical content knowledge for senior secondary school mathematics, through the development of sequential lesson plans and programs.; (5) implement evidence based teaching resources, including ICT and assistive technologies, and specifically the Casio ClassPad calculator, to enhance student learning in mathematics.; (6) apply a range of assessment and evaluation processes and strategies as appropriate for senior secondary students of mathematics.; (7) demonstrate an awareness of state, national and international professional associations for teachers of mathematics and relevant research centres.; and (8) to reflect on personal and professional development and plan for future learning as a professional teacher of Mathematics..

-- Indicative assessments in this unit are as follows: (1) reflective teaching practice; (2) planning for quality teaching; and (3) presentation.
+- Indicative assessments in this unit are as follows: (1) reflective teaching practice and (2) planning for quality teaching.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the reflective teaching practice, planning for quality teaching, and presentation components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the reflective teaching practice and planning for quality teaching components.

 - Unit Coordinator(s)